These states have the biggest tax burdens - NewsBreak

 Donald Bruce, associate director of the Boyd Center for Business & Economic Research at the University of Tennessee, says that fairness is in the eye of the beholder when it comes to taxes.”

 “Some people see a tax as fair when everyone pays the same percentage tax rate, while others define fairness differently and want to see the tax burden rise as a share of income,” Bruce said.
-“Sales and property taxes are seen as fair to some because everyone generally pays the same tax rate.IRS Free File: Do your Taxes for Free
+“Sales and property taxes are seen as fair to some because everyone generally pays the same tax rate.These are the most, least affordable US cities of 2022, analysis finds

 Some disagree, Burden added, because the share of income represented by sales tax – the tax burden – diminishes the more money people have.